-The Boise City Comprehensive Plan - Blueprint Boise - has a land use map that shows the land use designation for the various lands and parcels proposed for annexation.
+The Boise City Comprehensive Plan - Blueprint Boise - has a land use map that shows the land use designation for the various areas and parcels proposed for annexation.
 Generally, the designation will reflect current use of the property.

-The lands will be subject to Boise City zoning ordinances upon annexation.

-Zoning Designation: In most cases, the zoning designation will match as closely as possible the current zoning in Ada County.
-In some cases, a zoning designation more compatible with surrounding zoning and more in compliance with Blueprint Boise may be applied.
+The annexation areas will be subject to the Boise City zoning ordinances upon annexation.
+In most cases, the zoning designations will match as closely as possible the current zoning in Ada County.
+In some cases, a zoning designation more compatible with surrounding zoning and more in compliance with Blueprint Boise will be applied.